romana/romana.github.io/try/try.md

 #### What Gets Installed

-The EC2 installation creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 Compute Nodes, each running on their own EC2 instance.
+The EC2 installation takes 30-40 mins to complete (on t2.medium instances) and creates an OpenStack DevStack cluster (Liberty release) with a single Controller Node and up to 4 Compute Nodes.
+Each OpenStack Node runs on a dedicated EC2 instance.
 Romana installs its OpenStack ML2 and IPAM drivers and creates a Romana router gateway interface on each Compute Node.

 The default configuration partitions the address space so that 8 bits are used for the Host ID, 4 bits for the Tenant and Segment IDs as well as 8 bits for the endpoint ID.
 While this may not be an efficient allocation for a production deployment, it has the advantage of creating IP addresses that make it easy to see what is happening.